mdlincoln/mdlincoln.github.io/projects/index.markdown

 show_title: true
 ---

+The projects below include both "traditional" art historical research, papers, and conference talks, as well as digital humanities endeavors and tutorials.

 <!-- Automatic project list generator -->
 {% for page in site.pages %}
 {% if page.layout == 'project' %}
 <div class="toc">
 <h1><a href="{{ page.url }}">{{ page.title }}</a></h1>